ItsSuru/StarReview-NLP/README.md

 All reviews start with 0 "cool" votes, and there is no limit to how many "cool" votes a review can receive. <B> In other words, it is a rating of the review itself, not a rating of the business.</B>

-The "useful" and "funny" columns are similar to the "cool" column.